2019 Cricket World Cup: Trent Boult makes history with World Cup hat-trick for Black Caps

 He nearly made it a remarkable four wickets in four balls, as with the final ball of the innings, Nathan Lyon stepped outside off-stump to try and flick Boult into the legside.
 He missed, and so - barely - did Boult, with the ball whizzing past off-stump.

-Boult is just the eighth bowler to claim a World Cup hat-trick, and the second this World Cup, after Mohammed Shami accomplished a remarkably similar last-over feat against Afghanistan seven days ago.
+Boult is just the tenth bowler to claim a World Cup hat-trick, and the second this World Cup, after Mohammed Shami accomplished a remarkably similar last-over feat against Afghanistan seven days ago.

 It's Boult second ODI hat-trick, having claimed one against Pakistan in November.
 That was the Black Caps' first ODI hat-trick in nearly 12 years, with Boult having joined Shane Bond and Danny Morrison in an exclusive club.